petr-panteleyev/java-api-for-mysql/README.md

 * No queries, either mapped or raw
 * Basic support for constraints
 * No support for schema migration in case of changes

+## Java 14 Records

+Java 14 records are supported same way as usual immutable objects (more details in javadoc) with the following
+limitations:
+* The canonical constructor plays the role of record builder, ```@RecordBuilder``` annotation is ignored even if present.
+* All record components must be annotated with ```@Column```, i.e., record must be an exact representation of database table.

 ## Data Types